mmolimar/kafka-connect-fs/docs/source/connector.rst

 Connector
 ********************************************

+Kafka Connect FileSystem Connector is a source connector for reading records from different sort of file formats and from different file system types and load them into Kafka.

 The connector takes advantage of the abstraction provided from `Hadoop Common <http://hadoop.apache.org/>`__ using the implementation of the ``org.apache.hadoop.fs.FileSystem`` class.
 So, it's possible to use a wide variety of FS or if your FS is not included in the Hadoop Common API you can implement an extension